ABOUT HANNAH

 -Sounds of the World Podcast

-Composer and soprano Hannah Rice (b.
-2000) is drawn to extremes.
-She writes with dense textures and stark contrasts to highlight the experiences of womxn and queer folks.
-She is interested in capturing the politics of non-verbal communication through a feminist lens and channeling its energy through raw, cathartic, and sometimes child-like sounds in concert music.
+Composer/soprano Hannah Rice is drawn to extremes.
+She writes with dense textures and stark contrasts to highlight experiences of womxn and queer folks.
+She is interested in capturing the politics of non-verbal communication through a feminist lens and channeling its energy through raw, cathartic, and sometimes childlike sounds in concert music.

 Not only is Hannah a composer but she is also an active performer of opera and new music.
-Her recent roles include the Soprano Soloist in Kaija Saariaho’s La Passion de Simone, Controller in Flight, Soeur Constance in Dialogues des Carmelites, Lauretta in Gianni Schicchi, Despina in Così fan tutte, and Elizabeth Cady Stanton in her own chamber opera, Seneca Falls.
-She is also an avid performer of chamber and choral music, recently appearing as the soprano soloist in Edge Ensemble’s performance of Nina Shekhar’s Quirkhead and singing weekly as a chorister in the Choir of St. James.
+Her recent roles include the Soprano Soloist in Kaija Saariaho’s La Passion de Simone, Controller in Flight, Soeur Constance in Dialogues des Carmélites, and Elizabeth Cady Stanton in her own chamber opera, Seneca Falls.
+She performs throughout Los Angeles as a professional soloist and chorister with organizations such as Opera Buffs, St. James in the City, Exilio Ensemble, and Black House New Music.

-Currently, Hannah is pursuing a double M.M. at USC’s Thornton School of Music under the direction of Ted Hearne, Nina Young, Frank Ticheli, and Elizabeth Hynes where she was recently awarded the Peter David Faith Endowed Memorial Award in composition for her orchestra piece, [æ].
-She holds a B.M. in Composition (Mara Gibson) and Voice (Lori Bade) from LSU where she was named a Presser Scholar and University Medalist.
+Hannah holds Master of Music degrees in both Composition and Vocal Arts & Opera from USC’s Thornton School of Music where she studied with Ted Hearne, Elizabeth Hynes, Andrew Norman, Frank Ticheli, and Nina Young.
+While at USC, she was awarded the Peter David Faith Endowed Memorial Award in composition for her orchestra piece, [æ], and the Outstanding Graduate Award in both Composition and Voice.
+She also holds a dual Bachelor of Music degree from Louisiana State University where she was named a Presser Scholar and University Medalist.